 - EDCollection: Women, Their Rights and Nothing Less: The First Amendment and the Women’s Suffrage Movement, which includes:

 - A searchable timeline featuring over 200 historical front pages, videos and photographs.
-Many entries cover major events in securing rights for women, including Myra Bradwell’s Fight for Employment, the First Female Presidential Candidate, the First Birth Control Clinic and the 19th Amendment.
+Entries cover major events in securing rights for women, including Myra Bradwell's fight to practice law, the first female presidential candidate, the first birth control clinic and ratification of the 19th Amendment.

 - A media map exploring how the women's suffrage movement and its critics tried to influence public opinion.

-- Units with standards-aligned lesson plans, activities and worksheets supporting historical connections, media literacy, and civics and citizenship.
+- Standards-aligned lesson plans, activities and worksheets supporting historical connections, media literacy, and civics and citizenship.

-- “Miss Anthony Won’t Cooperate” video, with accompanying artifacts, highlights Susan B. Anthony’s use of free speech to demand equality.
+- "Miss Anthony Won't Cooperate" video, and other artifacts, highlighting Susan B. Anthony's use of free speech to demand equality.

-- “The Freedom to Make a Change” lesson plan explores how suffragists embraced the First Amendment as a tool to help achieve passage of the 19th Amendment.
+- "The Freedom to Make a Change" lesson plan exploring how suffragists embraced the First Amendment as a tool to help achieve passage of the 19th Amendment.

-Find more women’s rights resources through our EDTools feature.
+- Find more women's rights resources through our Tools search feature on the website.

 At the Newseum

-- “First Amendment and Tinker” is a 30-minute class offered free to school groups visiting the Newseum.
+- "First Amendment and Tinker" is a 30-minute class offered free to school groups visiting the Newseum, as well as offered live virtually to those that can't visit.
 The class focuses on the landmark Supreme Court case that protects student speech and Mary Beth Tinker who led the charge.